qqqlab/madflight-docs/docs/Board-FC3.md

 - Place the FC3 in boot mode (press BOOT button, press+release RST button, release BOOT button)
 - Press "Flash Firmware", and in the save-as popup select the RP2350 drive
 - Press "Connect" and configure your FC3 board

+Note: if your motors run erratic when disarmed, put #14864 (pull request number) in the Select commit field in the Firmware Flasher tab (you need to Enable expert mode, Show release candidates and Development).

 ## Pinout FC3v2